-We have the following definition of the fairness-efficiency frontier for information rents. \begin{definition} Let $I, I'$ be feasible. $I$ is \emph{more efficient than} $I'$ if $\bb{E}_F[I] \geq \bb{E}_F[I']$. $I$ is \emph{more fair than} $I'$ if $(F \circ I)$ second order stochastically dominates $(F \circ I')$.
-An information rent $I$ is \emph{$F$-unimprovable} if there does not exist a feasible information rent $I'$ which is more fair than $I$ and more efficient than $I$, with at least one strict\footnote{Note that it is sufficient to focus on the second order stochastic dominance part of the definition, since $I$ being more fair than $I'$ requires that $I$ is weakly more efficient than $I'$.
-We include the more efficient part of this definition to illuminate our frontier characterization.}. \end{definition}
+We have the following definition of the fairness-efficiency frontier for information rents. \begin{definition} Let $I, I'$ be feasible. \begin{itemize} \item $I$ is \emph{more efficient than} $I'$ if $\bb{E}_F[I] \geq \bb{E}_F[I']$. \item $I$ is \emph{more fair than} $I'$ if $(F \circ I) \succsim_{SOSD} (F \circ I')$. \end{itemize} $I$ is \emph{$F$-unimprovable} if there does not exist a feasible $I'$ which is more fair than $I$ and more efficient than $I$, with at least one strict.\footnote{Note that it is sufficient to focus on the second order stochastic dominance part of the definition, since $I$ being more fair than $I'$ requires that $I$ is weakly more efficient than $I'$.
+We include the more efficient part of this definition to illuminate our frontier characterization.} \end{definition}

 Unimprovability trades off on two dimensions: efficiency, which asks about the total surplus in the economy, and fairness, which tracks how that surplus is distributed among people with different types.
 Together, $F$-unimprovable information rents are exactly those which trace out the efficiency-fairness frontier for a given correlational structure $F$.